NicoM1/Collab/doc/GDD.md

 ####Thinking thoughts:
 - weapon aim goes left/right/up/down but not back/front (y axis)
 - levels scroll to the right, sometimes with gate blocking the path until actions are completed
+- small enemies swarm like a shmup but with a smaller amount
+- large bosses occur at specific times